CrunchyData/postgres-operator/installers/olm/openshift.description.md

 oc expose deployment -n pgo postgres-operator --type=LoadBalancer
 ```

 For the pgo client to communicate with the operator, it needs to know where to connect.
-Export the service url as the PGO_APISERVER_URL for the pgo client in the shell
+Export the service URL as `PGO_APISERVER_URL` in the shell.

 ```
 export PGO_APISERVER_URL=https://<url of exposed service>:8443